EpicGames/EOS-Getting-Started/README.md

 ## Unreal Engine Online Subsystem (OSS) code

 This is the code of an Unreal Engine project built using the Third Person feature pack.
 The project shows how to integrate our [Epic Online Services Online Subsystem plugin.](https://docs.unrealengine.com/5.1/en-US/online-subsystem-eos-plugin-in-unreal-engine/) in a game.
 This code accompanies this course: [The EOS Online Subsystem (OSS) Plugin](https://dev.epicgames.com/community/learning/courses/1px/unreal-engine-online-services-the-eos-online-subsystem-oss-plugin/Lnjn/unreal-engine-online-services-introduction)  The table below lists the module entries in this course.
-Unlike the Csharp code, the UE code isn't structured per tutorial, but instead structured in a way it could be done in a real game. **The code currently is up to module 4 - Joining EOS Session**
+Unlike the Csharp code, the UE code isn't structured per tutorial, but instead structured in a way it could be done in a real game. **The code currently is up to module 7 - EOS P2P, Lobbies and Voice**

 | Module | Release Date |
 | --- | --- |